ricardo55ribeiro/TrafficLightsGame-AI/README.md

      - Horizontal (across a row);
      - Vertical (down a column);
      - Diagonal (across adjacent rows and columns).
-   - A line of four still qualifies if it includes at least one contiguous segment of three.
+   - A line of four still qualifies as it contains a segment of three (actually, two).

 ---